Isaiah Rodgers: Indianapolis Colts

-Rodgers Sr. was selected by the Indianapolis Colts with the 211th pick in the sixth round of the 2020 NFL Draft in a pick acquired in a trade with the New York Jets in exchange for Quincy Wilson.
+Rodgers Sr. was selected by the Indianapolis Colts of the National Football League (NFL) with the 211th pick in the sixth round of the 2020 NFL draft in a pick acquired in a trade with the New York Jets in exchange for Quincy Wilson.
 Rodgers scored his first career touchdown on a 101-yard kick return in a Week 5 loss to the Cleveland Browns.
+He was named to the PFWA All-Rookie Team.